Follow us on Twitter

 Once you have an idea how much salt you need, it's important to track it so you know if you're getting too much.

 Learn where salt is hiding.
 This is where it gets a little tricky.
 Salt is added to everything from breakfast cereals to canned vegetables.
 Packaged meals often have more than half the United States Recommended Daily Allowance (USRDA) in a single serving.
-Salt is routinely added to so many different foods, that when companies want to stand out they make a point of putting "No Salt Added" on the label.
+Salt is routinely added to so many different foods, that when companies want to stand out, they make a point of putting "No Salt Added" on the label.

-In order to cut back on excess salt is in your diet, follow these simple suggestions.
+To cut back on excess salt is in your diet, follow these simple suggestions.

 Take the salt shaker off the table.
 Put it away in a cabinet and stop adding it to food once it's prepared.
 You might be surprised how many things taste fine just the way they are.